Corporate Environmental Responsibility

 100% Biodegradable Ink Usage in Digital Printing

-Our DTG2Go business is one of the clear leaders in the direct-to-garment digital print market.
+Our DTG2Go business is a clear leader in the direct-to-garment digital print market.
 Our digital printing processes utilize biodegradable ink technology that is water-based, 100% non-hazardous, toxin-free, and adheres to the strictest human health and environmental standards.
 The ink technology is certified for use on apparel by the following organizations:

 - Oeko-Tex 100 safety applications for infant wear